Pax-Nguyen/Phuc_Nguyen_Final_Project/README.md

 The average Order Value (AOV) is approximately £476.03, which is considerably higher than typical B2C retail benchmarks in the UK for 2011.
 However, this elevated AOV aligns with the business model of the company, which catered to a significant number of wholesale customers, thereby justifying the larger transaction sizes.

-Although the average order value (AOV) is £476.03, the median AOV is £302.20.
+Although the average order value (AOV) is £476.03, the median AOV is £302.20 (see the calculation in `Clean and Extract Data.ipynb`).
 This significant difference indicates a right-skewed distribution, where a small number of large-value orders are inflating the overall average.
 In practical terms, most customers typically spend around £300 per order, while a few outliers push the mean much higher.

 **Segment customers by order value**